GTech-Solutions/GTechIndustries/apps/gtech-industries/src/app/blog-controller/mui-datagrid-blog-post.md

 }
 ```

-Our custom data grid toolbar component imports necessary dependencies from Material-UI and sets up the props interface to define the toolbar's behavior.
+Our custom DataGrid toolbar component imports necessary dependencies from Material-UI and sets up the props interface to define the toolbar's behavior.
 These props can be specified on the DataGrids slotprops to override this component on a DataGrid by DataGrid basis.
 The component itself is plumbed into slots in the MUI theme for Datagrid component overrides.

 ## Component Logic